Boen97/BackStore/notes/os/three-easy-pieces/virtualization/4-limited-direct-execution.md

 note that the hardware has some responsibility when an interrupt occurs to save enough of the state of the program that was used to resume the program.

+## Saving and Restoring Context.

+- `scheduler`
+which decides whether to continue running the currently-running process or switch to a different one.

+if the decision is to made to switch, the OS then executes a low-level piece of code which we refer to as a `context switch`

+to save the context of the currently-running process, the OS will execute some low-level assembly code to save the general purpose registers, PC and the kernel stack pointer of the currently-running process

+One simple thing an OS might to do is `disable interrupts` during interrupt processing. doing so ensures that when one interrupt is being handled no other one will be delivered to the CPU disabling interrupts for too long lead to lost interrupts, which is bad.

+### How long context switches take

+sub-microsecond with 2- or 3-GHz processors.

+## Summary

+1. the CPU should support at least two modes of execution a restricted `user mode` and a privileged `kenel mode`

+2. typical user applications run in user mode, and use a `system call` to `trap` into the kernel to request operating system services.

+3. the trap instruction saves register state carefully, changes the hardware status to kernel mode. and jumps into the OS to a pre-specified destination: the `trap table`

+4. when the OS finishes serving a system call. it returns to the user program via another special `return-from-trap` instruction. which reduces priviedge and returns control to the instruction after the trap that jumped into the OS.